agentydragon/thesis/README.md

 `text/` contains the text of the thesis. `src/` contains associated source code in C.

+I am developing this project on Linux with GCC.
+It may work somewhere else, but only accidentally.

 ## Running tests
 ```bash
 make test